BOI FAQs: Answers for Reporting LLCs and More

 Just keep in mind that in order to get the FinCEN Identifier, you’ll still have to submit your information to FinCEN—the main benefit is not to avoid submitting information, but to avoid the need to give someone in your reporting company itself that information.

-How do you get a FinCEN ID?
+How Do You Get a FinCEN ID?

 You submit your personal information (legal name, date of birth, address, and a unique I.D. number) to FinCEN.
 They’ll then give you a unique number that can be used instead of this information in your BOI Report.
 (This is particularly helpful if you have multiple reporting companies and you are not the primary filer.)